 - Recognize infants’ interest in human faces and interaction.

-- Talk to young children, including infants, often.
+- Talk to infants and young children often.

 - Encourage children to work together.

 - Make positive and specific comments about children who are working together, helping each other, etc.

 - Use a variety of strategies to teach friendship skills (e.g., sharing, turn taking, helping others).

 - Provide children with planned opportunities to practice friendship skills.